mohammadFeiz/aio-button/README.md

 optionCheckedIcon   | function(option,index){return string}          | select,multiselect,radio | returns option custom checked icon
 optionUncheckedIcon | function(option,index){return string}          | select,multiselect,radio | returns option custom unchecked icon

+- #### all of these props can get an string eval as shorthand that can read option object
+- #### for example optionText='option.name' returns name property of option object as option text
+- #### for example optionShow='option.priority > 5' will set true for show property of options that have priority property greater than 5
 ## Set option value
 ##### option.value(any)
 ```javascript